 Among these two choices, we advise you to start with the administrative process.

-Register your IP
+Register your IP in China

-Without registering your copyrights, patents and trademarks in China, your IP has no formal protection here.
+Without registering your copyrights, patents, and trademarks in China, your IP has no formal protection here.
 You have to register an eligible IP as early as possible.
 Here is the full range of IP you might file:

 - Patents: need to file your application with the State Intellectual Property Office (SIPO) for IP, which they view as valuable for your business for both core and fringe technology.
 Also, it needs to be properly translated before filing it.

 - Trademarks (we saw it previously): in Chinese and in English, choosing carefully the product categories and sub-categories if needed.
 Check China’s online trademark database for similar trademarks filed by competitors and infringers (even in categories outside a company’s core products).

 - Copyrights: its not required but you should consider registering your work with the National Copyright Administration as it will provide a public record and can serve as useful evidence in copyright disputes.

 In China, everything moves fast but the administration system… registering your trademarks may take a long time.
 We’re talking here about 1 to 2 years according to your industry and products.
 Also, to avoid wasting time and either start operating on the Chinese market either prepare your future product launch, here are some advice for you.

 China is a country focus on brand reputation.
 Consumers don’t care where you come from and how famous you are abroad.
 They probably don’t know anything about it, as they have their own communication system and therefore don’t use Google, Facebook, Instagram, and other Western social media.